The holidays: a season of joy, love, family – and injuries. More than 15,000 people end up in the emergency room just from putting up decorations.

 “First and foremost, holiday safety comes down to not rushing,” Buikema said.
 “The majority of holiday injuries can be avoided so just take the time you need to safely execute all of your tasks.
 Don’t let a mistake destroy this wonderful time that is meant to be spent with family, friends and loved ones.”

-Feast with heed: It seems like the holidays are one endless party after another – filled with an abundance of food and drinks.
+It seems like the holidays are one endless party after another – filled with an abundance of food and drinks.
 Don’t let the merrymaking get the best of you.
 Take caution when preparing meals to ensure food is heated properly and that safety hazards like knives lying around and spills are cleaned up quickly.
-If you’re partaking in alcohol during the holidays, ensure you have a designated driver or take a taxi or Uber.
+If you’re partaking in alcohol during the holidays, ensure you have a designated driver or take a taxi or a rideshare.
 Have fun, but be smart.